 The FUEL SAVER MODE message will display above the average fuel economy in the EVIC display.
-This message will appear whenever MDS (if equipped) allows the engine to operate on four cylinders, or if you are driving in a fuel efficient manner.
+This message will appear whenever the Multi-Displacement System

+(MDS) (if equipped) allows the engine to operate on four cylinders, or if you are driving in a fuel efficient manner.